soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/bug-unexpected-behavior-report.md

 ### What is Happening

-* Describe what is happening instead
-* Please also describe how to reproduce
+Please describe how to reproduce the issue with a minimal example

 ### What is expected

 Describe what you expected to happen and why

-### Steps to Reproduce
+### Specs

-Describe which steps should be followed to reproduce the issue

-**Specs:**
 - OS: [e.g. Ubuntu 16]
 - Docker Version: `docker version`
 - DPS Version: `docker exec dns-proxy-server /app/dns-proxy-server -version` or `./dns-proxy-server --version`
-- Please attach DPS Log file
+- Attach DPS Log file